-‘World is watching’: Fears grow of a huge Gaza invasion by Israel
+Fears of a ground invasion of Gaza grow as Israel vows ‘mighty vengeance’

 From hubris to humiliation: The 10 hours that shocked Israel

-More than 230 Gaza Palestinians were also killed when Israel responded with devastating retaliatory strikes.
+The Israeli military responded with devastating retaliatory strikes on Gaza, killing more than 230 Palestinians in the blockaded strip.

-The Israeli military was still fighting with Hamas in some parts of southern Israel as of 1:30am (10:30 GMT) and the situation in the country was not totally under control.
+Israeli forces were still bombing Gaza and fighting with Hamas gunmen in parts of southern Israel in the early hours of Sunday and a spokesman for the military said the situation in the country was not totally under control.

-“We will take mighty vengeance for this black day,” Israeli Prime Minister Benjamin Netanyahu said earlier.

-“Hamas launched a cruel and wicked war.
-We will win this war but the price is too heavy to bear.
-Hamas wants to murder us all.
-This is an enemy that murders mothers and children in their homes, in their beds.
-An enemy that abducts elderly, children, teenage girls.”
+Hamas said its unprecedented offensive by land, air and sea was in response to the desecration of the Al Aqsa Mosque as well as Israeli atrocities against Palestinians over the decades.
+These include the 16-year blockade of Gaza, Israeli raids inside West Bank cities over the past year, increasing attacks by settlers on Palestinians as well as the growth of illegal settlements.

+Mohammed Deif, a Hamas military commander, said the time has come “for the enemy to understand… they cannot keep going without consequences”.

-Hamas leader Ismail Haniyeh said the assault that began in Gaza would spread to the occupied West Bank and Jerusalem.
+Hamas leaders said the assault that began in Gaza would spread to the occupied West Bank and Jerusalem.

-“This was the morning of defeat and humiliation upon our enemy, its soldiers and its settlers,” Haniyeh said in a speech.
-“What happened reveals the greatness of our preparation.
-What happened today reveals the weakness of the enemy.”
+Netanyahu, who has declared a “state of war” and called up military reservists, promised to fight Hamas to the bitter end.
+He told the 2.3 Palestinians in Gaza who are under an Israeli land, air and sea blockade to leave the territory immediately.

+“We will take mighty vengeance for this black day,” the Israeli leader said in a televised address.
+“We will take revenge for all the young people who lost their lives.
+We will target all of Hamas’s positions.
+We will turn Gaza into a deserted island.
+To the citizens of Gaza, I say.
+You must leave now.
+We will target each and every corner of the strip.”

 ‘Kill and capture’

-Late on Saturday in southern Israel, residents had yet to be given the all-clear to leave shelters where they hid from the assailants since the early hours.

-In Gaza, black smoke and orange flames billowed into the evening sky from a high-rise tower hit by an Israeli air strike.
-Crowds of mourners carried the bodies of fighters wrapped in green Hamas flags through the streets.
+In Gaza, residents spent the night in darkness and uncertainty as Israel cut power to the territory and intensified its bombardment of the densely populated enclave.
+The attacks flattened residential buildings in giant explosions, including a 14-story tower that held dozens of apartments as well as Hamas offices in central Gaza City.

+Around 3am local time (00:00 GMT), a loudspeaker atop a mosque in Gaza City blared a stark warning to residents of nearby apartment buildings: Evacuate immediately.
+Just minutes later, an Israeli airstrike reduced one five-story building to ashes.

-Gaza’s dead and wounded were carried into crumbling and overcrowded hospitals with severe shortages of medical supplies and equipment.
+Gaza’s residents carried their dead and wounded into crumbling and overcrowded hospitals with severe shortages of medical supplies and equipment.
 The health ministry said 232 people had been killed and at least 1,700 wounded.

 Saleh al-Arouri, the deputy chief of Hamas’s political bureau, told Al Jazeera that Hamas was holding a large number of Israeli captives, including senior military officials.
 He said Hamas had enough captives to make Israel free all Palestinians in its jails.